 - On average, all the companies I interviewed have 7.5 marketing team members (this is the only one expressed as a final number, according to previous not-rounded-down numbers).

-I wasn’t aiming for a particular industry for this case study.
+I wasn’t aiming for a particular industry for this case study (find more marketing case studies here).
 I was more interested in talking to marketing managers or people who were in charge of marketing teams.

 Even though I didn’t ask, most of the people who answered my query were kind enough to tell me a little bit about what their company does.